Days 1 to 6: Saturday 13th March to Thursday 18th March 2021

 What I Actually Practised

-The first 6 days were mostly a time of experimentation and discovery.
+The first 6 days were mostly a time of experimentation and discovery for me.

 I didn’t document anything properly because I wasn’t intending on making this experience a “thing”.
-During the first day or two, I do remember playing around with all of the chords and the various ways of playing and changing between them.
-I also played around with single note stuff, as well as picking and strumming.
+During the first day or two, I do remember playing around with all of the chords and various ways of playing and changing between them.
+I also played around with single-note stuff, as well as picking and strumming.

-On the 2nd or 3rd day I decided that Em and G was the best place to start, and the D chord soon followed after.
+On the second or third day, I decided that Em and G was the best place to start for me, and the D chord soon followed after.
 On day 6, I took a little video of my progress where I’m demonstrating these three chords.

 I decided to learn the 3-finger G rather than the 4-finger G as it was an easier place to start.
 I also decided to learn the Em with fingers 2 and 3 rather than fingers than 1 and 2, because this would help condition my fingers better for playing the E and Am further down the line.

 Total Practice Time During The First 6 Days

 Probably around 1 hour and 30 minutes.
 Although this is an estimate of around 15 minutes a day.

 At the end of the first 6 days, I felt as though I’d learned a lot about being in the shoes of a complete beginner, and a lot about what I found were really effective methods of learning (at least for me).